Fees and Concessions

 Some courses are eligible for a 50% concessionary fee.
 These are indicated by a tick in the ‘Concessionary Fee’ column.
 To be eligible for a concession, you must be paying the fees yourself and be registered unemployed or be in receipt of "Universal Credits" which now replaces the following benefits: Incapacity Benefit, Working Tax Credit, Income Support, Housing Benefit, Disability Living Allowance, Carers Allowance or Job Seekers.
 Allowance, or be 60 or over (male or female).
-If you are under 19 on 1 September 2020, then the tuition fee for part-time courses is waived.
+If you are between 16-18 on 1 September 2023, then the tuition fee for part-time courses is waived.

 Please remember that if you claim a concessionary fee rate, you must provide evidence at the time of enrolment to support your claim.
 Concessions are available on course fees only and do not apply to exam fees.
 Students from outside the EU should contact the International Office to determine the fees payable.

 When a course lasts for more than one year, the fee quoted is for the first year only.